FAQ – Basics

 Do scouts have to come to every meeting/event?

-Scouts should make every effort to attend meetings on a regular basis.
+In short, Scouts should make every effort to attend meetings on a regular basis.
 Those who don’t are missing out on the full experience of their limited Scouting years, and are causing their patrol members to do the same.

 What do “Scouts” do?